Srav1998/DATA602/Assignment 3/readme.md

 Dataset Description: This dataset is downloaded from kaggle "https://www.kaggle.com/rohitsahoo/sales-forecasting/download" .
 It has 18 columns and 9800 obeservations.
 This dataset has various sale orders of Superstore from customers across different regions of USA.
-Row ID: This is the duplicated row i.e. index row of the dataset of type integer
+Row ID: This is the duplicated row i.e. index row of the dataset of type integer.
-OrderID: Has order id's of customers with data type object Order Date: It has the date of order and is of type object as from original dataset Ship Date: This column has the shipping dates for each order of type object.
+OrderID: Has order id's of customers with data type object.
+Order Date: It has the date of order and is of type object as from original dataset Ship Date: This column has the shipping dates for each order of type object.
 Customer ID : It has all customer id's of type object.
 Customer Name: It has customer names of type object
 Segement: This column reveals the segemnt of each order i.e, public,private or residential product.This is of type object